 In July 1869, a call was made for interested citizens to gather “for the purpose of collecting and perpetuating the historical reminisces of Berks County.”
-Following the first meeting in August, the Historical Society of Berks County (DBA Berks History Center) was incorporated on December 13, 1869.
+Following the first meeting in August, the Historical Society of Berks County (now the Berks History Center) was incorporated on December 13, 1869.
 The first president was the Honorable William M. Hiester.
 After a period of stagnation, President Albert G. Green revived the Society in 1898.
 Meetings were held in the Exchange Building located on North 6th Street in Reading, PA.
 The first female member was Kate E. Hawley, wife of the Reading Eagle newspaper founder Jesse G. Hawley, a charter member.

 The Berks History Center has a vast collection of objects, paintings, books and photographs.
-Included in the library collection are over 15,000 volumes, 523 Fraktur, 345 broadsides, 30,000 photographs, 1,118 microfilms, an extensive multimedia collection, a currency collection, 170 almanacs, CD’s, sheet music, minute books, newspapers dating back to 1796, blueprints, surveys, 582 maps, autographs, city directories from 1856, business and industry files, personality and family name files, census records, business records, school records, Schuylkill Navigation Company and Union Canal plans, tax records from 1754, church and cemetery records, and 7,200 individual pieces of paper in the manuscript collection.
+Included in the research library collection are over 15,000 volumes, 523 Fraktur, 345 broadsides, 30,000 photographs, 1,118 microfilms, an extensive multimedia collection, a currency collection, 170 almanacs, CD’s, sheet music, minute books, newspapers dating back to 1796, blueprints, surveys, 582 maps, autographs, city directories from 1856, business and industry files, personality and family name files, census records, business records, school records, Schuylkill Navigation Company and Union Canal plans, tax records from 1754, church and cemetery records, and 7,200 individual pieces of paper in the manuscript collection.
 Our computer database includes over 800,000 names, all available to the public.

 The museum has a vast and diverse historical object collection exceeding 20,000 items.
 Included are works of art by Ben Austrian, Jack Coggins, Ralph D. Dunkelberger, G.B.
 Kostenbader, Earle Poole, E.S.
 Reeser, Christopher Shearer, Victor Shearer, and Frederick Spang.
-The Society has a large transportation collection, including bicycles, a very rare horse drawn streetcar, a Conestoga Wagon, a Duryea automobile, and other wagons, some of which are on display at the Boyertown Museum of Historic Vehicles located in Boyertown, PA.
+The BHC museum has a large transportation collection, including bicycles, a very rare horse drawn streetcar, a Conestoga Wagon, a Duryea automobile, and other wagons, some of which are on display at the Boyertown Museum of Historic Vehicles located in Boyertown, PA.